Incident Summary:

 -

-- Evans knocked on the apartment door multiple times but received no response.
+- Mahdi knocked on the apartment door multiple times but received no response.

-- Conducting a dynamic risk assessment, Evans deemed it safe to investigate further by opening the letterbox, through which he confirmed the presence of smoke.
+- Conducting a dynamic risk assessment, Mahdi deemed it safe to investigate further by opening the letterbox, through which he confirmed the presence of smoke.

-- Evans then went outside to inspect the apartment from the outside and observed that all the lights were off.
+- Mahdi then went outside to inspect the apartment from the outside and observed that all the lights were off.

 - He radioed the concierge to obtain the apartment keys for further assessment.